Plant Profile: Cacao

 Want to make your own chocolate and control the amount of sugar?
 Check out my recipe for Healthy Homemade Chocolate.

 Another product of the cacao tree is cocoa butter, a saturated fat that is semisolid at room temperature and can be used in cooking, candy-making, and is known to support healthy skin.
-I use cocoa butter in herbal hand salve.
+I use cocoa butter in my herbal hand salve and lip balms.

 Chocolate is an $80 billion year industry with 3.5 million tons produced annually, a figure set to increase to 4.5 million tons by 2020.
 In fact, brace yourself, I know you probably don’t want to hear this but Americans consume almost 3 billion pounds of sweetened chocolate each year - that’s 11 pounds per person.
 Those cute little chocolate Kisses, chocolate chip cookies and decadent brownies add up.